zebrunner/carina/docs/getting_started.md

 * Download the latest version of [Eclipse](http://www.eclipse.org/downloads/) and install [TestNG plugin](http://testng.org/doc/download.html), maven-dependency-plugin connector and optionally lombok

 ### Generating project
 The easiest way to initialize a new project is to use Carina archetype, you will get correct project structure along with test samples.
-Run below command from any empty folder:
+Run below command from any <b>empty folder</b>:
 ```
 mvn archetype:generate -DarchetypeGroupId=com.qaprosoft \
                        -DarchetypeArtifactId=carina-archetype \